Alligator Creek (Townsville - Qld)

 Alligator Creek has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified zero projects set to influence this region.
-Notable initiatives include the Douglas Water Treatment Plant Clarifiers Upgrade, Bruce Highway upgrade program between Townsville and Ingham, Flinders Highway Pavement Strengthening and Rehabilitation (Package 1) from Townsville to Torrens Creek, and Queensland National Land Transport Network Maintenance.
-The following list details projects most relevant to this area.
+No infrastructure projects have been identified by AreaSearch that are likely to impact the area.
+Key projects include Douglas Water Treatment Plant Clarifiers Upgrade, Bruce Highway upgrade program from Townsville to Ingham, Flinders Highway Pavement Strengthening and Rehabilitation Package 1 between Townsville and Torrens Creek, and Queensland National Land Transport Network Maintenance.

 Professional plan users can use the search below to filter and access additional projects.